 Likewise, the Holy Spirit calls us to obedience and as we obey, that is when we experience the power or see evidences that we have indeed been empowered.

-Except from the Manual: Gateways to Empowered Ministry: The Person and Work of the Holy Spirit by Rev. Dr. Zeb Bradford Long, Edited by The Rev. Douglas McMurry, Presbyterian & Reformed Ministries International, (c) 2006
+Excerpt from the Dunamis Project Manual: Gateways to Empowered Ministry: The Person and Work of the Holy Spirit by Rev. Dr. Zeb Bradford Long, Edited by The Rev. Douglas McMurry, Presbyterian & Reformed Ministries International, (c) 2006